bright/new-www/_posts/2017-10-04-writing-a-blog-post.md

 My blog post content.
 ```

-The `title:` is self-explanatory nevertheless take special care to use name your content nicely.
+The `title:` is self-explanatory nevertheless take special care to name your content nicely.

 The `author:` section has to have a value defined in [authors.yml](https://github.com/bright/new-www/blob/gh-pages/_data/authors.yml) file.
 If you are not there **edit the file and send a pull request** or ask [someone](https://bright-inventions.slack.com/messages/C3ELVL58F) to create entry for you.